davidikin45/DependencyInjection/README.md

 ```

 ## Configuration
-* Use IOptions
+* Use IOptions.
+Cannot register named instances.
-* For reloading inside non-singleton services use IOptionsSnapshot
+* For reloading inside non-singleton services use IOptionsSnapshot.
+Can register named instances.
 * For reloading inside singleton services use IOptionsMonitor.
 Inject and store IOptionsMonitor<Options> and use options.CurrentValue or register OnChange callback.
+Can register named instances.
 ```
 _options = options.CurrentValue;
 options.OnChange(config => {